 - Pinging colleagues to handoff work

 Together, the removal of repetitive tasks from a team’s workload saves the average worker hundreds of hours per year — another way of improving productivity.

-In conjunction with Wrike Integrate, our workflow/process automation add-on for all complex and multi-app workflows, the Automation Engine identifies repeatable processes that can be automated within Wrike.
+In conjunction with Wrike Integrate, our project management automation add-on for all complex and multi-app workflows, the Automation Engine identifies repeatable processes that can be automated within Wrike.

 Before we detail how it works, let’s first review Wrike Integrate.

 Wrike Integrate, our best-in-class, low-code/no-code platform, allows you to use unlimited pre-built connectors to sync with over 400 applications outside of Wrike, including Salesforce, Tableau, Microsoft OneDrive, Marketo, HubSpot, Slack, Adobe Creative Cloud, Jira, and many more.
 Our easy-to-use robust, stable APIs make it simple to connect Wrike with any of your current applications and automate the workflow so you can confidently build your business on our platform.
 With drag-and-drop functionality, our intuitive interface enables you to sync data and automate workflows while empowering your team to focus on their work and accomplish more.
 No doubt a powerful feature, but what about simple everyday workflows within Wrike?

 That’s where the Automation Engine kicks into gear.

 The Automation Engine is a profe is built-in to the Wrike platform and can automate your most-used workflows to reduce operational busywork right away.
 Account administrators can now build automation rules using triggers and actions to create custom reminders and notifications, move and organize work, update work status and assignments, initiate approval workflows, and take action based on project risk levels:

 - Automation trigger: Triggers are changes in the system that prompts the rule to take action.